jurkovicmartin/Smartwatch-Data-Analysis/README.md

 Number of records without outliers: 8262
 ```

-Threshold were set -3.0 for both of the components (axis).
+Thresholds were set -3.0 for both of the components (axis).

 *Dataset without outliers analysis*